-A light agenda awaited those in attendance at Monday night’s Board of Selectmen meeting at Weston Town Hall, with several financial matters and postings for vacant positions the main focuses of the discussion.
+A light agenda awaited those in attendance at Monday night’s Board of Selectmen meeting at l, with several financial matters and postings for vacant positions the main focuses of the discussion.

-In the first meeting following selectman Steven Charlip's recent announcement that he will not seek a third term, Weston Finance Director and Treasurer/Collector Sarah Johnson asked the board to approve the bond and bond anticipation note (BAN) sales for pre-approved projects.
+In the first meeting following selectman Steven Charlip's , Weston Finance Director and Treasurer/Collector Sarah Johnson asked the board to approve the bond and bond anticipation note (BAN) sales for pre-approved projects.
 Included in the BAN, a short-term note of one year, were $12.1 million for the Weston High School science lab, $2.5 million for Field School replacement and $662,400 for a boiler at WHS, among other projects.

 Included in the long-term $5 million bond is "a refunding of a portion of a previous bond done in 2002," said Johnson.
 "That interest rate was higher previously and by refunding we lowered the interest rate and over the remaining years the town will save $528,000 in interest costs."